Rosamund Holland-Martin: NSPCC

 After 19 years in the chair she retired in 1988, but she never lost interest and she continued to attend meetings and speak whenever invited.
 By the time she left, the NSPCC had increased the funds it raised from under £500,000 in 1947 to more than £20 million a year.

 Family life

-She was the fifth child of St John Hornby, a founding partner of W. H. Smith and a deputy vice-chairman of the NSPCC, and his wife, Cecily.
-St John Hornby was a public speaker, a bookman and collector of medieval and Renaissance manuscripts and printed books.
-His private Ashendene Press printed 40 works between 1895 and 1935.
+She was the fifth child of St John Hornby, a longtime member of the central executive committee and then deputy vice-chairman of the NSPCC, and his wife, Cecily.

 In 1942, Rosamund Hornby joined the Women's Voluntary Services (WVS), giving up her job as assistant matron of the girls' school which had been evacuated in 1939 to Chantmarle, the family home in Dorset.
 The WVS was led by Stella, Dowager Marchioness of Reading.

 Personal life

 In 1951, Hornby married Captain Douglas Eric "Deric" Holland-Martin (later Admiral Sir Deric Holland-Martin), a naval officer (10 April 1906 - 1977), fourth son of Robert Martin Holland-Martin.

 They had two children, Emma and Benjamin, who both work for the NSPCC.
 Lady Holland-Martin went twice to Valletta, Malta, while her husband was Commander-in-Chief of Allied Forces in the Mediterranean.
 They lived in Bell's Castle, Kemerton, Worcestershire.